Week1 Reading Notes

 • Sentience: the emotional/conscious intelligence(less tangible feelings), while intelligence is capacity to learn(more rational)

-• Mirror stage of young children - able to recognize oneself in a mirror in the growth of kids
+• Mirror stage of young children - able to recognize oneself in a mirror in the growth of kids - growing idea of “self-awareness?”

 Assignment 1: What is Intelligence?